rfyiamcool/grpcall/README.md

 # grpcall

-grpcall is a client library easy request GRPC Server with reflect mode. and easy make grpc proxy mode middleware, like grpc-gateway.
+grpcall is a client library easy request GRPC Server with reflect mode, then it make grpc proxy mode middleware, like grpc-gateway.

 use GRPC's reflect mode to request GRPC Server. grpcall support FileDescriptorSet and grpc/reflection mode.